razi-rais/blockchain-workshop/README.md

 # blockchain-workshop
-Hands-on labs and other helpful resources for the attendees of blockchain workshop.
+Hands-on labs and other helpful resources for the attendees of my blockchain workshop.

 ## Prerequisites